istio/istio.io/content/docs/setup/kubernetes/quick-start-ibm/index.md

 - Log in to the **IBM Cloud Private** console.
 - Click `Catalog` on the right side of the navigation bar.
-- Click `Filter` on the right side of the search box and select the `ibm-charts` checkbox.
+- Click `Filter` on the right side of the search box and select the `ibm-charts` check box.
 - Click `Operations` in the left navigation pane.

 {{< image width="100%" ratio="50%"